StreamSafely logo

 Area 51

 Area 51 is an IPTV app that makes illegal content available to users.
-The app has faced legal trouble from the Netflix-, Disney-, Hollywood-driven MPAA, and the Alliance for Creativity and Entertainment (ACE), a global anti-piracy group.
+The app has faced legal trouble from Netflix-, Disney-, the Hollywood-driven MPAA, and the Alliance for Creativity and Entertainment (ACE), a global anti-piracy group.
 In addition to the illegality of some of Area 51’s offerings, users have been exposed to hacks, malware, and other online threats.

 Chitram TV